-The Institute annually spends between \$40.0 and \$50.0 million dollars to upgrade its research, instructional and support facilities, including improvements to ensure reasonable access as stipulated in the Americans with Disabilities Act (ADA).
+The Institute annually spends between \$40.0 and \$50.0 million dollars to upgrade its research, instructional and support facilities, including improvements to provide reasonable access as stipulated in the Americans with Disabilities Act (ADA).
 About 50% is budgeted from general funds and 50% comes from departmental contributions.
 These expenditures are in addition to normal maintenance expenses and are expected to be supported by internal funding sources.

-The Institute's new capital initiative will add state-of-the-art facilities for emerging areas of research, increase educational infrastructure that supports residential and community life, as well as revitalize the physical campus.
+The Institute's ongoing capital initiative will add state-of-the-art facilities for emerging areas of research, increase educational infrastructure that supports residential and community life, as well as revitalize the physical campus.
 The program includes the addition of new buildings, expansion of utility infrastructure and the renovation of existing buildings.
-The estimated cost of these projects is over \$990 million which the Institute plans to fund through a combination of gifts, internal funding sources, and external borrowings.
+The estimated total cost of these projects in process is over \$815 million, which the Institute plans to fund through a combination of gifts, internal funding sources, and external borrowings including a portion of the Institute's recent \$325 million Series N bonds.